aws-samples/amazon-ivs-moderation-with-record-to-s3-web-demo/web-ui/README.md

 ### Authenticating Users

-This project uses an Amazon Coignito backend for user authentication.
+This project uses an Amazon Cognito backend for user authentication.
 You can create new users via the web applications login prompt.

 ### More information about other API endpoints